Jaffar-Hussein/Jaffar-Hussein/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on [Neurones of the claustrum ](https://github.com/Jaffar-Hussein/ADEX)
-- 🌱 I’m currently learning :snake:
+- 🌱 I’m currently learning :snake:Brian Framework

 - 📫 How to reach me: jaffar.gura@universite-paris-saclay.fr